Category

 7. Review and update regularly

 Just like your physical security is not static, your physical security assessment shouldn’t be a one-and-done process either.
-Encourage your physical security staff, stakeholders, and anyone else involved in the assessment process to conduct regular reviews to adapt to evolving threats, changes in the organizational environment, and advancements in security technology.
+Encourage your physical security staff, stakeholders, and anyone involved in the assessment process to conduct regular reviews to adapt to evolving threats, changes in the organizational environment, and advancements in security technology.

 A Proactive Approach to Improving Physical Security